jenkinsci/infra-cla/README.md

 The `linux-foundation-easycla` bot will automatically check your pull request and add a comment to it.
 It lets you know, that you haven't signed the CLA yet.
 Click on `Please click here to be authorized` on the bot's comment.

+The email address you're about to enter in the CLA must match your configured email address in git and GitHub.

 #### Sign an individual CLA (ICLA)